restaurateurs

 DOES THE CHEF HAVE RESTAURANT EYES?

 At some point we tend to stop seeing those things right in front of us, those things that can lead to success or failure.
 More often than not, those things may seem insignificant, but they add up.
-“Sweat the details” has merit.
-Those people who live the details, who see the potential long-term impact of… Continue reading
+“Sweat the details”… Continue reading

 -